zanata/zanata.github.io/download/index.md

 ## Prerequisites

 - JBoss Enterprise Application Platform (EAP).
-The Zanata archive contains a JBoss server with most of the configuration already complete.
+This is the recommended container for Zanata.
+The Zanata server package contains a pre-configured JBoss AS container and an installer to make the initial setup easier.
+However, you won't get the most recent JBoss AS updates.
 - A suitable database, for example, MySQL.
 This is NOT included in the Zanata archive.
 - A database java connector (mysql-java-connector).
 This is included in the Zanata archive.
 - An email (SMTP) server to perform certain notifications.